xoco70/komoot/README.md

  php artisan queue:listen
  ```

-2. In production, you can use Supervisor ( not tested with this work)
+2. In production, you can use Supervisor
 https://laravel.com/docs/5.5/queues#supervisor-configuration

 Now you can change